 The grading depends on the altitude of the journey, the features of the landscape, the duration of the treks, the necessity for previous trekking experiences or climbing abilities, and the level of fitness.

 Trekking Grades in Nepal

-To ensure that you have a positive experience during your time spent trekking in Nepal, it is important to get to know yourself with the many trekking grades that are used throughout the country.
-As a result, we have arranged all of our treks in the following order of difficulty.
+To ensure that you have a positive experience during your time spent trekking in Nepal, it is important to get to know yourself through the many trekking grades that are used throughout the country.
+As a result, we have arranged all of our treks in the following order of difficulty:.

 Grade – 1 (Easy Treks)

 Grade 1, or easy treks, are trips that anyone can join, even if they have never been hiking before.
 These trips are good for first-time trekkers, groups with young kids, and older people.
 The walking sections of these trips aren’t too hard, and you shouldn’t be on your feet for more than 5 or 6 hours a day.

 An “easy” trek is one that does not require any difficult trekking or extended ascents.
 While the treks do require walking up and down gentle slopes on well-defined paths over good passable trails at your own speed through 3000 meters of height, about 10 kilometers per day, for generally a week, most persons with an ordinary level of fitness may complete these treks.

 The views from lower-altitude climbs tend to be more varied and colorful.
 There will be many opportunities to learn about the local culture and witness breathtaking sunrises and sunsets above the Himalayas.
 Easy-graded hikes typically don’t last too long.

 The following are great examples of easy trekking in Nepal:

 - Dhampus Hike